Palak-agarw/tree-canopy-loss/Tree_Canopy_Loss.md

 ## 3. How does tree canopy change vary by demographic?

 Tree canopy loss, like other urban environmental issues, has deep implications for equity.
-Low income communities and communities of color are more likely to be in places with less tree canopy.
+Low-income communities and communities of color are more likely to be in places with less tree canopy.
 Therefore, we explore demographics variables' correlation with tree canopy gain, loss, net change, and coverage.
 Surprisingly, demographic variables have little correlation with existing tree canopy or tree canopy change.
 This is likely because they are accounted for by neighborhood fixed effects.

 ```r
 library(grid)